 Differences between B305-1993 and B305-2021.

-Much of the information requested in B305–2021 is similar to what is requested in B305-1993.
+Much of the information requested in B305–2021 is similar to what was requested in B305-1993.
 Both documents have prompts where the architect can insert pertinent information about the architect’s key personnel, contact information, firm history, and business structure.
 However, B305-2021 has several new prompts where, for example, the architect can insert information about special business class certifications, recent and pending judgments and lawsuits, building information modeling capabilities, sustainability services, and the firm’s approach to quality management.

 The B305-2021 also has new prompts where the architect can describe professional services that it provides that go beyond the traditional practice of architecture.
 Further, if the owner has requested the qualification statement in anticipation of a particular project, the architect can insert information about key personnel and consultants who the architect intends to use on the project.